DCallaz/flitsr/docs/source/adv_types.rst

 on the spectrum, returning multiple spectra in return.
 They are the first advanced type to be run in the flow of ``flitsr``\s execution.

-The API for a `Cluster <flitsr.advanced.cluster.Cluster>` type is given below:

-.. autoclass:: flitsr.advanced.cluster.Cluster
-   :members:

 The `Cluster <flitsr.advanced.cluster.Cluster>` type is only required to define one method, `cluster <flitsr.advanced.cluster.Cluster.cluster>`, which takes the input `Spectrum <flitsr.spectrum.Spectrum>` (along with some other useful